open-campaign-logger/generator-library/GeneratorGuide.md

 This mandatory property specifies the name that shown in the list of available generators in the Campaign Logger user interface.

+Table names can include spaces.
+They must begin with a non-numeric character.
+So, instead of *4 seasons*, name the table *four seasons*, for example.

 Complex tables (typically producing more than a single phrase of output) are named 'generators'.
 The generator names are capitalized (as in "Weather Generator") to make them stand out better in table listings.

 Simple tables that output just a few words are named 'tables' and not capitalized (as in "weather table").

 The above mentioned "Weather Generator" could produce a detailed weather report, maybe even several sentences long.
 A simple "weather table" could just print out "heavy rain" or "clear skies", for example.

-**Note**: Table names must begin with a non-numeric character.
-So, instead of *4 seasons*, name the table *four seasons*, for example.

 ### resultPattern